-Obesity is a common chronic disease that increases the risk of other conditions such as diabetes mellitus, cancer, and heart disease as well as death.^{1,2} Individuals with overweight and obesity also face considerable social stigma that can have both direct (e.g., mental health, wellbeing) and indirect consequences (e.g., engagement with health care providers).3 Body mass index (BMI, weight in kilograms/height in meters2) is commonly used to assess for obesity because it is easy to measure and correlates with body fat measurements.^{4,5} In 2015, the number of adults in the United States (US) with overweight or obesity was estimated to be 79 million and 70 million, respectively.^{6,7} The prevalence of obesity surpassed 40% of US adults in 2018,8 but among some racial and ethnic groups obesity is even more prevalent with higher proportions for Hispanic adults and highest proportions among non-Hispanic Black women.^{9,10} The direct medical costs attributable to obesity are staggering, estimated to be \$260 billion in the US in 2016.11 Given the high of obesity and its many adverse clinical and cost consequences, cost-effective treatments for this chronic condition are imperative.
+Obesity is a common chronic disease that increases the risk of other conditions such as diabetes mellitus, cancer, and heart disease as well as death.^{1,2} Individuals with overweight and obesity also face considerable social stigma that can have both direct (e.g., mental health, wellbeing) and indirect consequences (e.g., engagement with health care providers).3 Body mass index (BMI, weight in kilograms/height in meters2) is commonly used to assess for obesity because it is easy to measure and correlates with body fat measurements.^{4,5} In 2015, the number of adults in the United States (US) with overweight or obesity was estimated to be 79 million and 70 million, respectively.^{6,7} The prevalence of obesity varies among racial and ethnic groups, being higher for Hispanic adults and highest among non-Hispanic Black women.^{8,9} The direct medical costs attributable to obesity are staggering, estimated to be \$260 billion in the US in 2016.10 Given the high prevalence of obesity and its many adverse clinical and cost consequences, cost-effective treatments for this chronic condition are imperative.

 Interest in medications to reduce weight and improve health in individuals with obesity has increased due to more non-surgical alternatives and data suggesting that newer medications have an acceptable safety profile and may be more effective in promoting weight loss.
 Limitations of medications for weight loss include side effects that lead to patient discontinuation, and weight regain when stopped.
 Under a chronic disease framework, clinical experts concluded that long-term anti-obesity medication use would likely be needed, particularly to prevent complications of obesity such as heart disease.
 This Report reviews four medications approved by the US Food and Drug Administration (FDA): semaglutide (Wegovy®, Novo Nordisk, June 2021), liraglutide (Saxenda®, Novo Nordisk, 2014), phentermine/topiramate (Qysmia®, Vivus, 2012), and bupropion/naltrexone (Contrave®, Currax Pharmaceuticals, 2014).
 Semaglutide and liraglutide are glucagon-like peptide-1 (GLP-1) receptor agonists that are also approved for diabetes mellitus and given by subcutaneous injection, whereas phentermine/topiramate and bupropion/naltrexone are combination oral agents that work via other mechanisms.
-Other promising therapies (e.g., tirzepatide) are still under investigation and are therefore not included in the scope of this review.12
+Other promising therapies (e.g., tirzepatide) are still under investigation and are therefore not included in the scope of this review.11

 For adults without pre-existing diabetes mellitus and either a BMI ≥30 kg/m2 or ≥27 kg/m2 with at least one weight-related comorbid condition (such as hypertension or dyslipidemia), the four interventions added to usual care all reduced body weight compared to usual care alone, which included standard diet and activity and lifestyle recommendations.
 Indirect mean and categorical weight loss reduction comparisons across the drugs as well as direct head-to-head evidence between two of the agents (semaglutide and liraglutide) suggest that semaglutide and phentermine/topiramate achieve greater weight loss than liraglutide and bupropion/naltrexone.
 Semaglutide and liraglutide improved blood sugar and blood pressure compared to usual care, but how they compare to phentermine/topiramate and bupropion/naltrexone is less certain.
 In addition, none of these drugs have assessed long-term outcomes in adults without pre-existing diabetes mellitus, and thus there is uncertainty around long-term benefits such as cardiovascular morbidity and mortality.
-Adverse events were common among all interventions, but few serious harms were noted.
-All interventions had greater discontinuation due to adverse events than for placebo, though semaglutide appears to have lower rates than the other drugs.
-For all interventions, there is uncertainty about whether sustained weight loss leads to decreased clinical endpoints, and if weight regain occurs over time despite continued therapy.